lhchau/empirical-sam/README.md

 ```

 ## Intuition from Update Rule
+Inspired by the insight from SAMMAGNITUDE on ResNet18 that the magnitude correlates with flatness, we run experiments to confirm this behavior on the simpler optimizer.

 Considering the SAM update rule, we denote \( D \) as the gradient computed on the full batch, and \( B \) as the gradient computed on a mini-batch:

 $$